 Spicy Ethiopian Red Lentils , also known as Misr Wat or Mesir Wat, is the 3rd recipe in this Ethiopian food series.
 I generally don’t like to call something, “the best”.
 Because let’s face it, there are a lot of really good foods out there that are amazing.
 And who’s really to say that one particular dish is “the best”?
 But guys… seriously, these Spicy Ethiopian Red Lentils are the best lentils I’ve ever had!
 Like ridiculously better than any other lentil dish I’ve tasted.
 The secret is berbere – a blend of spices that form the cornerstone of many Ethiopian dishes.

-Since my husband and I moved from Washington, D.C. (a city with a vibrant Ethiopian population – the largest in the US), to Atlanta, we’ve been lacking in our once weekly Ethiopian food night out.
-Don’t get me wrong, Atlanta has a truly fantastic food scene – but it’s comparatively not as strong when it comes to Ethiopian eating establishments.
-It’s motivated me to make my own.
+Since my husband and I moved from Washington, D.C. (a city with a vibrant Ethiopian population – the largest in the US, I’ve read), to Atlanta, we’ve been lacking in our weekly Ethiopian food night out.
+Don’t get me wrong, Atlanta has a truly fantastic food scene – but we are not longer within walking distance of several Ethiopian eating establishments as we once were.
+Our proximity, or lack thereof, motivated me to make my own.
 A surprisingly easy endeavor, most dishes come together quickly and nearly all of the ingredients can be found at general grocery stores, save perhaps fenugreek – a spice with quite a unique flavor, the best way I can describe it is a subtle mixture of celery leaf and maple syrup.
 A reader informed me that you can often find it at one of those health grocery stores, if you don’t have an international market nearby.
 Personally, I have not been able to find a decent substitute for fenugreek, so I would suggest omitting it if you can’t find the spice.